 - 1. Completion of all FCS and non-nutritional courses with a minimum grade of C. - 2.
-Maintaining an overall and DPD GPA of at least 3.0, respectively, to maintain their DPD student status. - 3.
-The requirements for a verification statement from Alabama A&M University are: - a.
-Earned Bachelor's degree - b.
-Overall grade point average of 3.0 or higher - c.
-A grade of C or higher in all DPD Science and all DPD professional courses - d.
-Overall grade point average of 3.0 or better in all DPD Professional courses - e.
-DPD students may repeat a DPD-required course - 4.
-University Disciplinary and Termination Policies: The Dietetics program abides by the university policies regarding disciplinary action and termination procedures.
-Information is found at: Alabama A&M University Student Handbook Life on the Hill (aamu.edu), 2019, Pages 24 28.
+Mmaintaining an overall and DPD GPA of at least 3.0, respectively, to maintain their DPD student status. - 3.
+Completion of required semester hours as listed by program areas.
+Students seeking verification of DPD completion must maintain a grade point average (GPA) of at least 3.0 in DPD completion courses (see advisor).
+In addition DPD students must achieve a grade of B or better in all DPD program courses. - University Disciplinary and Termination Policies: The Dietetics program abides by the university policies regarding disciplinary action and termination procedures.
+Information is found at: Alabama A&M University Student Handbook Life on the Hill (aamu.edu), 2019, Pages 18 - 20.